 At altitude you need extra calories, so pack some healthy snacks for the road or airport.

 Leading up to your trip, limit your alcohol intake and once you arrive, if you feel any altitude effects, wait before ordering an adult beverage.

 If you’re not from a particularly cold and snowy area, the thought of packing the “right” clothes can be daunting.
 Check out our guide to dressing for the mountains so you can be prepared for whatever adventure you embark upon at Winter Park.
 Also, try making it fun!
-If you don’t have any warm-weather clothes, rent them right at the base!
+If you don’t have any warm-weather clothes, find them at the base!

 - Base Layers

 Leggings, long-johns, and long-sleeved T-shirts will be your best friend during your trip.
 Remember: Cotton is Rotten!

 When skiing, you want to make sure you have warm, long socks.
 Pro tip: Doubling up is NOT the answer!
 Wool socks that fit properly are a safe bet.

 Anything thicker, like sweatshirts and flannels, will help keep you warm and comfy.

 - Snow Gear

 You’ll most likely need ski pants and a ski jacket.
 Be sure to top off any layers with a waterproof or water-resistant shell jacket, to keep you warm and dry.